$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions and exceptionals: The classification of -preprojective algebras R * G

-In type (B), we saw in this article that the only obstruction to $R \ast G$ admitting a $3$-preprojective grading is the existence of loops in $Q_G$.
+In type (B), we saw in this article that the only obstruction to $R \ast G$ admitting a $3$-preprojective cut is the existence of determinant loops in $Q_G$.
 This is equivalent to the defining representation being self-dual, and $G$ not being a binary group.

 In types (C) and (D), it was proven in \cite{DramburgGasanova3} that $R \ast G$ admits a $3$-preprojective structure if and only if $9 \mid |G|$.
 Interestingly, in all negative cases this is again witnessed by a loop in $Q_G$.